Retractile testicles in boys

 Retractile testicles are caused by a normal reflex, and are not the same as undescended testicles (when the testicles are never felt in the scrotum).
 The testicles are connected to muscles called cremaster muscles that can move them in and out of the scrotum.
 When the muscles contract and draw the testicles out of the scrotum temporarily, it is called retractile testicles.

-What are the signs and symptoms of Pediatric Retractile Testicles?
+What are the signs and symptoms of retractile testicles in boys?

 The main symptom of retractile testicles is the appearance of an empty scrotum.
 However, upon examination, your child’s doctor can confirm if the testicles are simply retracted or undescended.

-What are the causes of Pediatric Retractile Testicles?
+What are the causes of retractile testicles in boys?

 • Being cold